 - 3. Re-apply power to the DTS4050.
 The application will not run, but the bootloader commands can be used to troubleshoot system problems. - 4.
-The most common reason to enter the bootloader is to check or change the IP address of the unit.
 Once the unit has booted up in the bootloader, send the command "LIST IP" The variable IPADD sets the device IP address.
 If desired, it can be modified and then saved with the SAVEIP command.
 Once the save has completed, cycling the power on the unit will implement the new IP address. - 5.
 When troubleshooting is complete, remove power and reset switch #1 to the off position (towards the bottom of the unit).
 Reinstall the top cover and reapply power.